Vedi-Gorakh/Demo/README.md

 # Demo
-This is just a demo for Git &amp; GitHub
+This is just a demo for Git &amp; GitHub.